FAQs

 What makes your butter so special?

 Thanks for asking!
-Vital Farms butter starts with cows who are pasture-raised on family farms during the warm months (that’s an average of 200 days a year!).
+Vital Farms Butter starts with cows who are pasture-raised on family farms during the warm months (that’s an average of 200 days a year!).
 Those four-legged ladies supply a rich cream to churn into something special.
 With 85% butterfat in our Unsalted Butter and 83% in our Salted Butter, we believe our rich and creamy butter can’t be beat.

 What do the cows eat?

-The dairy cows that produce milk for Vital Farms butter eat a 90% grass-fed diet.
+The dairy cows that produce milk for Vital Farms butter eat a 90% grass diet.
 To ensure a well-rounded diet, farmers work with nutritionists for the remaining 10% to supply feed consisting of grain, vitamins and minerals to ensure a healthy and balanced blend of nutrients for the girls.
 We believe that a balanced diet for a dairy cow leads to premium high-butterfat milk and a healthy, happy cow!

 Which breeds are the cows on these farms?

-Healthy, happy Holsteins and Jerseys are the most common.
+Holsteins and Jerseys are the most common.
 These gorgeous girls transform grass, feed, and water into high-quality, high-butterfat milk, which we convert into cream that in turn, makes our high-quality butter.

 Is your butter Non-GMO?